-In this six-minute video interview, Pema Chödrön candidly and humorously shares the story of her broken marriage and how it ultimately led her on the path to Buddhism.
+In this six-minute video, Pema Chödrön candidly and humorously shares the story of her broken marriage and how it ultimately led her on the path to Buddhism.

 Good Medicine by Pema Chödrön.
 Copyright © 1999 Pema Chödrön.
 All rights reserved.
 Used with permission from Sounds True, Inc., Boulder, CO